chiaramdelucia/crystal-collector/README.md

-# crystal-collector
-Crystal Collector Game using jQuery
+# Crystal Collector
+Game of collecting crystals

 ## Purpose

-  This is a game with the objective to reach a given number by collecting valued coins without going over.
+The objective is to reach the given, random number by collecting valued coins without going over.
 Though, be wary - coins values are not revealed to the player!
 If you win, you gain a Golden Axe; you lose, you get a lump of coal.

-### Technologies Used
+## Technologies Used

   * HTML5
   * CSS3
   * Bootstrap
   * jQuery

+## Preview
 Play [here](https://chiaramdelucia.github.io/crystal-collector/)!